dhairya-p/HMS-OOP/README.md

 ## 4. Factory Pattern
 - Used in DataImportManager for creating different types of entities

-## 5. Observer Pattern (Implicit)
-- Used in appointment status updates and inventory management

 These patterns and principles together create a maintainable, extensible system where components are loosely coupled but highly cohesive, making the system robust and easier to modify or extend.